Program overview

-The Bachelor of Commerce (Honours) in Technology Management is structured to be completed in four years of full-time study.
-The program is delivered in-class at Ontario Tech University, located in North Oshawa.
-Students have the option to choose between a regular major or a co-op major, which allows for practical work experience integrated into their studies.
-Key features of the program include:
+The Bachelor of Commerce (Honours) in Technology Management is a full-time program that spans a length of four years.
+The program is delivered in-class at Ontario Tech University, North Oshawa, with a start date in September.
+Students have the option to choose between a regular program or a co-op program, which provides valuable work experience.
+Key features of the program structure include:

 - Experiential learning opportunities through internships and capstone projects.

-- Hands-on experience with state-of-the-art enterprise software and analytics packages.
+- Hands-on experience with enterprise software and analytics.

 Featured Experiences